 ACCESSORY DWELLING UNIT (ADU) FREQUENTLY ASKED QUESTIONS

-The following are common questions about ADU.
+The following are common questions about an accessory dwelling unit, also known as an ADU.
 The answers are based on the ADU Ordinance that was signed by Mayor Kirk Caldwell on September 14, 2015.

 If you would like to learn more about how to add an ADU to your lot, please visit our website at http://www.honoluludpp.org/